 Restoring your eyes to a more youthful appearance needs to address three concerns: volume, texture, and/or excess skin.
-In general, upper eyelids can be treated separately, while lower eyelids are often addresses as part of overall facial rejuvenation.
+In general, upper eyelids can be treated separately, while lower eyelids are often addressed as part of overall facial rejuvenation.

 Skin excess: Removing lower eyelid skin is almost never required.
-In fact, removing skin from your lower eyelid is likely to change the shape of your eye.
+In fact, removing the skin from your lower eyelid is likely to change the shape of your eye.
 Tucking your eyelid skin helps to both eliminate excess skin, as well as replacing lost eye volume.
-Using a laser, the surface of your skin excess is vaporized, and then tucked.
+Using a laser, the surface of your skin excess is vaporized and then tucked.

-Texture: Just as a rubber band looses its elasticity over time, your skin becomes loose over time.
+Texture: Just as a rubber band loses its elasticity over time, your skin becomes loose over time.
 If you have little skin excess, or if your eyelid skin is “crêpe,” laser resurfacing can rejuvenate your skin.

 Resurfacing creates a controlled injury to your eyelid skin.
 As the injury heals, your skin becomes smoother.
 Although you will experience some redness, this can be camouflaged by makeup.